ESTONIAN ACADEMY

 The title should be concise but informative.
 The arrangement and selection of words is important for indexing purposes.
 A short running title should be provided.

-The abstract (not more than 250 words) should be a self-contained summary of the paper, presenting concisely the objectives of the work reported, methodology, results, and conclusions.
-Citations in the abstract should be avoided.
-The abstract should be followed by key words (max five).
+The Abstract (not more than 250 words) should be a self-contained summary of the paper, presenting concisely the objectives of the work reported, methodology, results, and conclusions.
+Citations in the Abstract should be avoided.

 Conclusions should give a short summary of the achieved results followed by possible further steps and extensions.

-Acknowledgements of people, grants, funds, etc. should be placed in a separate section before the reference list.
-The names of funding organizations should be written in full.
-The institution(s) or person(s) covering the publication costs must be shown in this section.
+Acknowledgements of people, grants, funds, etc. should be placed in a separate section before References.
+The names of funding organisations should be written in full.
+The institutions or persons covering the publication costs must be shown in this section.

 References to the literature cited should be indicated at the appropriate place in the text, according to the Harvard (name-year) system with a reference list in alphabetical order at the end of the paper.
 All references in this list should appear in the text and vice versa.